HornedRat/GaCD-coursera/README.md

 ## How to use the script

 The user can run the script all at once.
 The script will create two files in the working directory:
-* dataset.txt - a tidy dataset, containing the means and standard deviations for each measurement
-* summary.txt - a mean for every measurement for each subject and activity
+* data.txt - a mean for every measurement for each subject and activity

 ## What does the script do